 LVN to RN | Thirty Unit Option

-Applicants who are considering the Thirty Unit option, must first arrange an appointment to speak with a Nursing Counselor to review admission requirements and career options.
+Applicants who are considering the Thirty Unit option, must first arrange an appointment to speak with a Health and Wellness Pathways Counselor to review admission requirements and career options.

 The LVN to RN Transition Thirty Unit Option (Non-Degree) allows a currently licensed LVN to earn 30 additional semester units in specified courses, and eligibility to take the NCLEX-RN Exam.
 (Section 1429 of BRN Rules & Regulations).
 Following the completion of 15 units of science admission requirements, the 30-Unit Option student applies for entrance.
 Candidates accepted for program admission are required to complete Role Transition courses during the Spring semester, and upon successful completion enter the third semester in the Fall.
 The student is eligible to apply for licensure as a Registered Nurse and to take the licensing examination (NCLEX-RN) that is required for nursing practice in the State of California.
 The Non-Degree 30-Unit Option is recognized only in the State of California.
 Completion of the 30-Unit Option Program excludes the student from obtaining an Associate of Science Degree in Nursing in California.
 Additional information concerning the LVN 30-Unit Option is available from the California Board of Registered Nursing (BRN), P.O.
 Box 944270, Sacramento, CA 94244-2100, (916) 322-3350.

 Prerequisites in this program will be enforced.
 All program prerequisites must be completed with a grade of “C” or better.
 In addition, the combined grade-point average for prerequisites must be 2.5 or higher.

 1. High School diploma, G.E.D., or California Proficiency Exam (Copy of Associate or Bachelor degree accepted)

 2. State of CaliforniaVN license (please submit/ attach a copy of your license from the Breeze website).